al1ina/LinguaEntry/README.md

 # LinguaEntry

-LinguaEntry is a web application that helps users improve their language learning by tracking entries, practicing vocabulary, and monitoring progress.
-It integrates Claude AI to correct user-written entries and highlight differences between the original text and the AI’s suggestions.
+LinguaEntry is a fullstack web application made with React and TypeScript, it helps users improve their language learning by tracking entries, practicing vocabulary, and monitoring progress.
+It integrates a Claude AI API to correct user-written entries and highlight differences between the original text and the AI’s suggestions.
 The app also includes a streak counter to keep users engaged and motivated to write regularly.
 With a clean and intuitive interface, users can easily review their past entries alongside AI corrections.
+It also has an AI-insights feature that enables the user to look back on their past entries and have the AI find the places where the user can improve on.

-## 🚀 Features
+## Features
 - Add and manage language learning entries
 - Track progress over time
 - User-friendly interface built with React + TypeScript
 - Backend support with JSON data handling
 - Secure environment variable management (`.env` file not included in repo)

-## 🛠️ Tech Stack
+## Tech Stack
 - **Frontend:** React, TypeScript, CSS
 - **Backend:** Node.js / Express (with JSON storage)
 - **Package Management:** npm
-- **Version Control:** Git + GitHub

-## 🔑 Environment Variables
+## Environment Variables
 Create a .env file in the root directory to configure environment variables (not committed to GitHub).
 Example:
 API_KEY=your_api_key_here